Classical and quantum dispersion-free coherent propagation by tailoring multi-modal coupling: Introductory Comments

 The structure of this paper is the following.
-In Section~\ref{SI} we illustrate and develop the method at a simple example of two spatial mode waveguide of a rectangular profile.
-The exact analytical expressions for the mode dispersions permit to suggest an explicit spatial distribution of ideal scatterers coupling the modes and which act as perturbations backing the translational invariance.
-More specifically, we derive $4k$ non-linear algebraic equations in analytic form that determine the positions $\left\{ L_{1},\ldots,L_{M}\right\} $ of $M=4k$ scatterers, such that signals on the two modes propagate in phase, synchronously and without dispersion up to $k$-th order of Taylor expansion.
-At the same time, we emphasize that, by analogy, the same problem can be solved for any finite number $N$ of modes by finding numerically a proper distribution of $M=N^{2}k$ \ generic \cite{Generic} ideal scatterers along the perturbation period. \ In Section~\ref{SII} we apply the method for designing dispersion-less propagation in an actual structure with imperfect scattering carried out by flakes of graphene in a uniaxial background.
-With this example, we explicitly show how the method can be efficiently adjusted to given realistic conditions and materials.
+In Section~\ref{SI}, we develop the method for two modes and illustrate it with a simple rectangular waveguide.
+The exact expressions for the mode dispersions permit us to suggest an explicit spatial distribution of ideal generic scatterers coupling the modes and thus backing the translational invariance.
+Note that the term ``ideal'' abbreviates reflectionless scatterers, while the term ``generic'' has an exact meaning: its own scattering action matrix has to satisfy the so-called bracket generation condition \cite{Vlad} (implying that the canonical set of commutators holds as a complete basis for the given Hilbert-Schmidt Space).
+To this end, we derive $k$ non-linear algebraic equations in analytic form determining the positions $\left\{L_1,\ldots,L_M\right\}$ of $M=2k$ scatterers (making a single unit cell), such that signals on the two modes propagate in phase, synchronously and without dispersion up to Taylor expansion remainder of $k$-th order.
+In Section~\ref{SII}, we extend the approach to the $N$ modes dispersion problem and show that, in this case, the proper distribution of $M=N k$ generic ideal scatterers per perturbation period, can be found numerically.
+In Section~\ref{SIII}, we describe how the condition of ideal scatterers can be relaxed and thus reflections (back-scattering) are taken into account by extending the theoretical techniques developed in \cite{FE}.
+In Section~\ref{SIV}, we implement our method in the more involved case of a $4$-mode waveguide employing non-ideal scatterers.